ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ```

 There are a few useful things to note in the startup messages.
-First, they give the IP address and device name that you will need this to set
+First, they give the IP address and device name that you will need to set
 up your train controller to communicate with the wireless hub.
 Second, it
 gives you the port number the TCP traffic is expected on.
 You'll also need
 this to configure your train controller.
 (Port 15731 is the port customarily